-The visit was carried out under the Procedures for the Approval and Quality Assurance of Routes to Registration in Optometry (the Handbook).
+The visit was carried out under the Accreditation and Quality Assurance Handbook: Routes to Registration in Optometry.
 This document is available at www.optical.org

 7. Proposals of the Visitor Panel

 The visitor panel proposes to the GOC Education Committee Continued Approval of the following programme: